veox/cancelot/README.md

 placed sealed bids, and tracks which of those haven't been revealed.
 Once their expiration timestamp is reached, a call is made to cancel the bid.

+The bot is coprophagous in nature, cleaning up the blockchain while simultaneosly rewarding its operator.

+FIXME: Currently not a lib-like package, but a collection of scripts.

+FIXME: Several "bidding strategy" helpers made it into the package.

 ## Installation

 ``` sh